Hannah Pautz - Future Leaders of Muscatine

 “I will always remember the clubs, the knowledge but I will definitely always remember my friend group,” Hannah said.

 While looking back at her school years, she advises students to get as involved as they can because the years go by fast.
-She also stresses to not become overstressed if they did not get an A+ in all of their classes and prioritize what is best for them.
+She also emphasizes to not become overstressed if they did not get an A+ in all of their classes and prioritize what is best for them.

 Hannah’s story is unique and her actions have already had a positive impact on Muscatine.
 Her remarkable personality and ambition will take her to big places.
 We wish her the best in her next endeavors and can’t wait to see what her future achievements will be!